2020 PACE Conference 024

 Democracy Begins at Home: The Place-Based Imperative of Community and Civic Engagement

-The 26th PACE Conference is February 12, 2025 at The Conference Center at Guilford Technical Community College in Greensboro, NC.
+The 2025 PACE Conference is February 12th and is the 26th convening.
 PACE 2024 welcomed participants from 29 institutions in five states.

 Higher education institutions are mesmerized with the desire to be “national.”
 From the pursuit of a national reputation, to national memberships, to presenting at national events, to obtaining national awards and recognition, institutions are deeply invested in being acknowledged on the national stage.
 There is nothing inherently wrong with this aspiration.
 However, when pursuing a community engagement mission, the question is, how well has that served us, our communities, and our nation?
 Are our local communities better off today than they were 50 years ago?
 Have we alleviated the pressing needs in our local communities such as poverty, educational disparities, and food insecurity?
 How is social mobility in our local communities?